OpenCyphal/yakut/CONTRIBUTING.md

 We recommend the [JetBrains PyCharm](https://www.jetbrains.com/pycharm/) IDE for development.

-The test suite stores compiled DSDL into a directory named `.dsdl_generated` in the current working directory (when using Nox, the current working directory may be under the virtualenv private directory).
+The test suite stores compiled DSDL into `.compiled/` in the current working directory (when using Nox, the current working directory may be under a virtualenv private directory).
 Make sure to mark it as a source directory to enable code completion and type analysis in the IDE (for PyCharm: right click -> Mark Directory As -> Sources Root).
 Alternatively, you can just compile DSDL manually directly in the project root.